-- An Agreement to Assume Risk and Release from Liability form AND a Permission to Participate form (next page) must be signed prior to participating in the 4-H Horse Show. - \\IMPORTANT\\: All 4-H members are required to wear a properly fitted ASTM or SEI standard F1163 (or above) certified equestrian helmet whenever mounted or driving at all 4-H horse and pony events, shows, activities, or practices.
+- A copy of a current Coggins Test is required on Show day. - An Agreement to Assume Risk and Release from Liability form AND a Permission to Participate form (next page) must be signed prior to participating in the 4-H Horse Show. - IMPORTANT: All 4-H members are required to wear a properly fitted ASTM or SEI standard F1163 (or above) certified equestrian helmet whenever mounted or driving at all 4-H horse and pony events, shows, activities, or practices.
 Original tags must be present in all approved helmets.
 The 4-H member is responsible to see that this specified headgear is properly fitted with the approved harness fastened snugly in place whenever mounted.
 Helmet policies apply to all county, area, and state 4-H horse and pony events, shows, and activities. - Additional information regarding this show will be sent to all 4-H horse project participants.
 If you do not receive this information, please contact the Extension office at 618-939-3434.